xiuql/BDSIM4CEPC/manual/source/running.rst

 * default option
 * interactive visualisation of accelerator model
+* ability to view and rotate accelerator model
 * ability to run individual events
 * typically slower than batch mode
 * no events run without user input

 To execute BDSIM in interactive mode, the user must simply not use the :code:`--batch` command.
 The user must also specify a macro file using the :code:`--vis_mac` option above otherwise, BDSIM will look for "vis.mac" in the current working directory.
-If not found, BDSIM will exit.
+If not found, BDSIM will use its own default visualisation settings (typically: Qt visualiser, extra convenient buttons).
 Once executed a window such as this will appear (depending on the visualiser you use).

 .. figure:: figures/interactive_mode.png